Shallange/S.H.I.G.S/README.md

 [MediaPipe](https://google.github.io/mediapipe/) is an open-source, cross-platform, customizable machine learning solution for live and streaming media.
 Developed by Google, it's designed to make on-device machine learning more accessible and easy to implement.
 In this project, we use MediaPipe for real-time hand tracking and gesture recognition.
 It provides a robust framework for detecting hand landmarks, enabling the Gesture-Controlled Spotify Player to accurately interpret various hand gestures for controlling music playback.

 ### OpenCV
 [OpenCV (Open Source Computer Vision Library)](https://opencv.org/about/) is an open-source computer vision and machine learning software library.
 It's designed to provide a common infrastructure for computer vision applications and accelerate the use of machine perception in commercial products.
-In our project, OpenCV is utilized for image processing and capturing video frames from the Raspberry Pi Camera Module 3.
+In this project, OpenCV is utilized for image processing and capturing video frames from the Raspberry Pi Camera Module 3.
 This integration is crucial for detecting hand gestures in real-time.

+### picamera2
+[picamera2](https://www.raspberrypi.org/documentation/accessories/camera.html)is a Python library tailored for Raspberry Pi camera modules, enabling direct access to the camera hardware for capturing high-quality images and video streams.
+It provides a streamlined interface for efficient video data handling, crucial for applications requiring real-time video processing.
+In the Gesture-Controlled Spotify Player, picamera2 plays a pivotal role by capturing live video feeds that are essential for gesture recognition.
+The library's ability to handle real-time video capture with minimal latency is vital for the accurate and responsive interpretation of hand gestures.
+Its integration ensures that the system can efficiently process video inputs, making it an integral component of the project.

 ## Setting Up Spotify Developer App